Gaaaga/gianna-portfolio/content/journal/beyond-the-code.md

 Over time, Online Booking became not just a tool, but a core part of how many pet businesses ran their daily operations — driving meaningful adoption and helping our platform grow alongside our users.

-## Part 4: What It Takes to Be Product-Minded
+## What It Takes to Be Product-Minded

 Not every engineer needs to be product-minded.